CÉSAR MANRIQUE MILLA

 I run several 10km and half marathons but my favourite sports have always been horse riding and tennis.
 So why Triathlon?
 Because I’ve always wanted to learn how to swim and because to me Triathlon also is a sport close to nature with a good spirit.

-After buying my bike this year I completed 2 S distances (Choisy au bac and Mont-Blanc) and my first M (Naturman)
+After buying my bike in 2018 I completed 2 S distances (Choisy au bac and Mont-Blanc) and my first M (Naturman)

 The main reason why I am a manager is that I wanted to be part of this amazing international sports community after the first training I have done with the team and help them in all the beautiful ongoing and future projects.